NicolasSoroka/NicolasSoroka/README.md

 I'm Nicolas Soroka, Fullstack Web Developer

-Programming Technician specialized in frontend using JavaScript and several frameworks/technologies such as React or Next.js.
+Programming Technician specialized in frontend using JavaScript and several frameworks/technologies such as React and Next.js.

 Where to find me?